Nelson456/Nelson.456.io/_posts/2017-07-19-A-Final-Farewell.md

     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
     <td>In year 10 I will strive to accomplish new challenges and expand my knowledge of coding.
+Here is an example of what I have created in year 9:
 </td>
   </tr>
 </table>